-Eden Wellness Physical Therapy is a holistic approach to preventative health care by use of functional assessment, followed by customized therapeutic interventions as needed, use of manual therapies, energy healing, health and life coaching, and spiritual guidance for those in search for more meaning in their lives.
+Eden Wellness Physical Therapy is a holistic approach to preventative health care by use of functional assessment, followed by customized manual therapeutic interventions as needed.
+The use of fascial release techniques, energy healing, sound and vibrational healing may be applied as needed; health and life coaching, and spiritual guidance for those in search for more meaning in their lives.

 Embracing a philosophy of preventative care, I empower you to attain physical, emotional, and spiritual wellness.
 My approach prioritizes self-care and a balanced lifestyle, helping you thrive.
 With energy healing, I offer a soothing journey towards stability and rejuvenation, aligning body and mind.
 Every service is crafted to support your unique path to well-being.